-Class years ending in 8 and 3 are celebrating milestone class reunions at Homecoming.
+Class years ending in 5 and 0 are celebrating milestone class reunions at Homecoming.

 You can help by volunteering to serve on your class reunion committee.
 Class reunion committees and volunteers will be crucial in the planning and success of the reunion.
-Volunteers will be asked to contact members of their class to encourage attendance at Homecoming and particpation in their class reunion giving efforts.
+Volunteers will be asked to contact members of their class to encourage attendance at Homecoming and participation in their class reunion giving efforts.

 By actively volunteering with Elon, the university asks alumni leaders to remain connected and engaged with the university.
 Through this mutually-beneficial relationship, alumni leaders and volunteers fill critical roles…

 …as a lifelong PARTNER with Elon, remaining connected and involved with the university as well as staying informed and knowledgeable on news and happenings about Elon.

 …as a lifelong ADVOCATE, encouraging engagement with Elon among fellow graduates, facilitating internship and job opportunities for Elon students and alumni, and promoting Elon among prospective students and their families.

 …as a lifelong INVESTOR, supporting Elon annually through charitable gifts in support of the university’s priorities, and investing in today’s students.